jtommaney/blog/posts/DuckDB Profiling 1: Scaling Data and Threads.md

  - Most queries (15 of 22) run +/- 10% of expected costs.
  - A few including Q17, Q18, and Q22 take 14.x longer to run on 10x more data.

-2) Potential causes for future investigation:
+2) Potential causes for future investigation.
     - a sub-optimal query plan?
     - change in query plan at different scale factor?
+    - Some characteristic of sub-query common to all 3 queries is sub-optimal.

 ![](https://github.com/jtommaney/blog/blob/blog/assets/Scaling_from_10_to_100.png?raw=true)